Dependence of Dust Formation on the Supernova Explosion: Methods

 We determine the specific energy by assuming a constant entropy wind profile.
 When the wind density drops below the interstellar medium density (we use a canonical value of $2.09\times 10^{-24}\ g/cm^{3}$), the density is set to the interstellar medium density.

-The subsequent late-time evolution is calculated by mapping the explosion from our core-collapse calculations into this wind density profile using a grid of 2048 Largrangian zones.
-We then follow the explosion using a simplified version of our core-collapse supernova code (without neutrino transport or equations of state for dense matter).
+The subsequent late-time evolution is calculated by mapping the explosion from our core-collapse calculations into this wind density profile using a grid of 2048 Lagrangian zones.
+We then follow the explosion using a simplified version of our core-collapse supernova code (FR99, without neutrino transport or equations of state for dense matter).

-Figure \ref{fig:profTrhoVel} shows the evolution of the velocity, temperature and density profiles for model M15bE1.69 at a range of times after the launch of the explosion.
+Figure \ref{fig:profTrhoVel} shows the evolution of the velocity, temperature and density profiles for a model with progenitor mass of 15$\Msol$ and explosion energy $\Eexp$ of 1.69 FoE (designated M15bE1.69 in Table \ref{tab:fryer-models}) at a range of times after the launch of the explosion.
 These calculations are typically evolved out to 1157 days.
-The jump in the density and temperature coincides with the shock front and is reasonably well fit by the strong shock solution.
+The jump in the density and temperature coincides with the shock front and is reasonably well fit by the strong shock solution~\citep{1959flme.book.....L}.
 As the shock propagates through the wind medium, we can see both the deceleration (comparing the velocity profiles at different times), and the subsequent reverse shock formed by this deceleration.
 Although we do not consider the destruction of grains from this reverse shock in this paper, our calculations provide the data to do so and this will be studied in future work.
-We do include this heating in our dust production physics.

-These calculations provide the density and temperature evolution with time for every zone in the model.
+These calculations provide the density and temperature evolution with time for every zone (cell in the Lagrangian mesh) in the model.
 Figure~\ref{fig:profTrho} shows the density and temperature evolution for the zones in model M15bE1.69.
 With the abundances from our core-collapse models and the temperature and density trajectories from these late-time calculations, we have the full input for our dust formation models.